 To start with, the targeting options on Facebook are outrageously good.
 You can target users by location, demographics, age, gender, interests, behaviour, income and so much more.

 When you’re building a social media campaign, you have complete control over your daily budget and maximum cost-per-click and you can get an instant return on investment if your ads are done right and you have worked out what your profit margin is.

-As well as using static images, you can use videos as part of your ad creative and videos are proven to increase conversion rates.
-(You can find out more about this in our video marketing blog.)
+As well as using static images, you can use videos and image to video transformations as part of your ad creative and videos are proven to increase conversion rates (You can find out more about this in our video marketing blog.).

 If your business is B2C then it’s definitely an avenue to explore!

 There are so many options when it comes to crafting your Facebook Ads that it’s easy to get lost or confused.

 The fact that they’re so incredibly versatile and effective is wasted if are struggling with the basics.

 You can spend a lot of money on ads as well as investing a lot of time into creating the actual ads themselves but if you’re not using the platform to its best then it can be an expensive exercise.

 So, if you’re struggling to reach the right people, want to see better results and increase your return on investment then here are our 5 tips to optimise your Facebook Ads: